Common Types of Grants

 HOW DO I APPLY?

-Free Application for Federal Student Aid (FAFSA) at fafsa. ed.gov
+Free Application for Federal Student Aid (FAFSA) at studentaid.gov

-Grant high school GPA certification (usually provided directly by your high school)
+FAFSA (studentaid.gov) or California Dream Act Application (CADAA) (dream.csac.ca.gov) and Cal Grant high school GPA verification (usually provided directly by the student’s high school)

 WHEN DO I APPLY?

-Apply as soon as possible between October 1 of the year before you start college and the last day of classes of the academic year that you are applying for.
-This means that you can apply even after you have started your college classes.
+Apply as soon as possible between October 1 of the year before starting college and the last day of classes of the academic year.
+Students can apply even after starting college classes

 Apply between October 1–March 2